Beware of online scams

 Cyber Security Tips

-IF you think you have been tricked, report to the Police immediately.
+If you think you have been fallen victim to a scam, report to the Police immediately.

-The Hong Kong Monetary Authority has pages “Demystify phishing emails” and “Fraudulent bank websites, phishing e-mails and similar scams” to educate consumers the common characteristics of phishing emails and how to handle suspicious emails, and update the latest email scams.
+The Hong Kong Monetary Authority has a page on "Fraudulent bank websites, phishing e-mails and similar scams" to educate consumers the common characteristics of phishing emails and how to handle suspicious emails, and update the latest email scams.